apache/trafficserver/doc/admin-guide/monitoring/statistics/core/cache.en.rst

    Represents the number of documents currently residing in the cache.

-.. ts:stat:: global proxy.node.cache_hit_mem_ratio float

-   Represents the ratio of cache lookups which have been satisfied by the in-memory cache since statistics collection began.

-.. ts:stat:: global proxy.node.cache_hit_ratio float

-   Represents the ratio of cache lookups which have been satisfied by either the in-memory cache or the on-disk cache since statistics collection began.

 .. ts:stat:: global proxy.node.cache_total_hits counter

    Represents the total number of cache lookups which have been satisfied by